• Skip to main content

 Heatwave impact Europe .
 Elements of this image furnished by NASA

-2024 was the hottest year on record, at about 1.55C above pre-industrial levels – and was also the year where several heat domes appeared around the world.
+2024 was the hottest year on record, at about 1.55C above pre-industrial levels – a year when several heat domes appeared around the world.
 Shutterstock

-Heat domes cropped up across the world in 2024, but what exactly are these weather phenomena & how are they formed?
+Current extreme temperatures are related to a ‘heat dome’ across central Europe, but what exactly are these weather phenomena and how are they formed?

 By Victoria Heath

 The term ‘heat wave’ has become an increasingly familiar term in news headlines in recent years, as countries battle rising temperatures amid climate change.
-But in particular, 2024 saw a spate of record-breaking temperatures – including a scorching 48.8C recorded in Sicily – which meteorologists attributed to a term known as a ‘heat dome’ instead.
+In 2024 the world saw a spate of record-breaking temperatures – including a scorching 48.8C recorded in Sicily – which meteorologists attributed to a phenomenon known as a ‘heat dome’ instead.

 What are heat domes?